Bachelor of Philosophy: United Kingdom

-Today's Oxford BPhil course is a two-year programme of seminars, six essays (of up to 5,000 words each) and a research thesis (max.
+Today's Oxford BPhil course is a two-year programme of seminars, four essays (of up to 5,000 words each) and a research thesis (max.
 30,000 words).
 The BPhil is regarded as a very demanding degree, and an academic background in philosophy is a prerequisite for admission.

 The Oxford BPhil was designed to be a preparation for teaching philosophy at university level.
 Today it often also provides a foundation for doctoral (DPhil or PhD) work in philosophy.
-Notable graduates of the BPhil include: Rosalind Hursthouse, Richard Swinburne, Daniel Dennett, Peter Singer, George Boolos, Thomas Nagel, Gerald Cohen, Patricia Churchland, Thomas Friedman, J. J. C. Smart, Galen Strawson, Cora Diamond, and Kris Kristofferson.
+Notable graduates of the BPhil include: Cora Diamond, Daniel Dennett, George Boolos, Galen Strawson, G. A. Cohen, J. J. C. Smart, Kris Kristofferson, Patricia Churchland, Peter Singer, Richard Swinburne, Rosalind Hursthouse, Thomas Friedman, Thomas Nagel, and William MacAskill.
 Filmmaker Terrence Malick started a BPhil course but left without a degree after a disagreement with his adviser, Gilbert Ryle.

-Other universities

 Several universities have adopted the Oxford model of the BPhil as a graduate degree, either as originally intended (in a variety of academic subjects) or as it subsequently developed (in philosophy only); for example, Dharmaram Vidya Kshetram and Newcastle University.

-At other universities, the term Bachelor of Philosophy refers to an undergraduate bachelor's degree.
-Frequently, the degree is either research-based or involves additional academic components, (e.g. independent study, interdisciplinary study, foreign language requirements, etc.).
-For example, at Pennsylvania State University, the BPhil program enables students to plan their own academic programs in conjunction with a faculty preceptor.
-At Miami University's Western College Program, BPhil candidates participate in a residential program, worked with faculty to design individualized majors, and produce a thesis.
-At the undergraduate Honors College of the University of Pittsburgh, BPhil candidates must pass oral examinations of a senior thesis.
-Northwestern University's BPhil degree requires two years of a foreign language.
-The University of Birmingham offers the BPhil as a taught, research-based undergraduate degree in the fields of education and counselling.
-The University of New Brunswick offers the BPhil as a seminar-based degree in interdisciplinary leadership.
-St. John's Seminary (Massachusetts) offers the BPhil degree upon completion of its two-year pre-theologate program, (for men studying for the Roman Catholic priesthood).
-The Technical University of Kenya offers the BPhil to those with higher diplomas in various subjects.
-Stellenbosch University offers a BPhil in journalism & Philosophy Prospective students must have obtained a recognised undergraduate degree in any discipline and sat for the department's entrance examination, which is written across South Africa.
-Top-performing applicants are then invited to interview for final selection.
-The BPhil is regarded as one of the most sought after and demanding postgraduate offerings at the university.